pkr076/AIML_ExamProject/README.md

 Then it will download and cache the model automatically and predicted images with boxes, scores and label names will saved to `demo/result` folder by default.

-## Develop Guide

-If you want to add your custom components, please see [DEVELOP_GUIDE.md](DEVELOP_GUIDE.md) for more details.

-## Troubleshooting
-If you have issues running or compiling this code, we have compiled a list of common issues in [TROUBLESHOOTING.md](TROUBLESHOOTING.md).
-If your issue is not present there, please feel free to open a new issue.